hcrlab/access_teleop/README.md

 `$ cd ~/catkin_ws/src/access_teleop/limb_manipulation/frontend`
 `$ python -m SimpleHTTPServer 8082`
 Now you can visit the site at `localhost:8082`

+### Example commands for performing a limb manipulation action
+1. `attach`: close Fetch's gripper for it to grasp SAKE gripper
+2. `record`: record the current AR markers the robot detects
+3. `parts`: list the current body parts the robot detects
+4. `go 0`: go to body part with ID number 0
+5. `grasp`: grasp the body part with ID number 0
+6. `actions`: list of available actions
+7. `do RAEF`: perform the action named: Right Arm Elbow Flexion

 ## Run the Limb Manipulation Program on Fetch
 #### 1. On the lab machine